JiaGengChang/autoencoders/README.md

 # Self-supervised learning with autoencoders
-This is a classical autoencoder that comes with a mini-library for matrix operations.
+This repository contains the code needed to train a classical autoencoder.

 ![banner plot](plots/mlp_banner.png)